saltyrtc/saltyrtc-server-python/README.md

     $ source venv/bin/activate

-All packages you install now with `pip` will be installed into your virtualenv.
+While the virtual environment is active, all packages installed using `pip` will be installed into this environment.

 To deactivate the virtual environment, just run: